gingsmith/ALS_debug/README.md

 5) run bad_scaling.sh, passing in [master jars sparkhome trainfile] as appropriate
 6) run bad_memory.sh, passing in [master jars sparkhome trainfile] as appropriate

-** depending on the size of the cluster you're using, you may want to change "nsplits", as well
+** depending on the size of the cluster, it may be important to change "nsplits", as well

 example: